Written By Namrata Sengupta

 Min Reading 3 Min

-Data wiping is not as easy as deleting or formatting a storage device (be it a hard drive, SSD, bulk drives, or mobile devices).
-Data deletion or drive formatting does create free space in your device, but that does not ensure destruction of the data.
+Data wiping is not as easy as deleting or formatting a storage device (be it a hard drive, SSD, bulk drive, or mobile device).
+Data deletion or drive formatting does create free space in your device, but that does not ensure the destruction of the data.
 It simply hides the data files to give you free space for further storage.
 A freely available DIY data recovery software can get the data back after an episode of quick formatting or deletion.

 Another algorithm developed by Peter Gutmann, in 1996, works by overwriting some random values with 35 passes.
 In this kind of data wiping, pseudo values are used for the first and last 4 passes followed by a complex pattern in each pass that lies between the range of 5 to 31.

 To acquire an in-depth knowledge of Standards and Methods of Data Wiping, refer to our article that elaborates on the international standards for data erasure.
-You may also like to refer to our article on choosing the right erasure standard - https://www.bitraser.com/article/multiple-passes-necessary-data-erasure.php to strategize your data destruction plan.
+You may also like to refer to our article on choosing the appropriate data eraser standard to perform wiping on the device - https://www.bitraser.com/article/multiple-passes-necessary-data-erasure.php in order to strategize your data destruction plan.

 Besides protecting confidential business data and preventing data leakage, data wiping through overwriting techniques enable the users to resale and recycle the storage device.
 There are numerous benefits of secure data erasure.
 Let’s take a gander at the most significant ones: